Actively Recruiting

 You may qualify if you...

-- Must provide written informed consent before any study-specific procedures or interventions are performed
+- Must provide written informed consent before any study procedures

-- Histologically confirmed advanced or metastatic solid tumor including non small cell lung cancer (driver-negative, immune checkpoint inhibitor eligible), recurrent or metastatic head and neck squamous cell carcinoma (platinum-eligible), renal cell carcinoma, biliary-tract cancer, hepatocellular carcinoma, or melanoma
+- Have a confirmed diagnosis of one of these advanced or metastatic solid tumors: non-small cell lung cancer (driver-negative, eligible for immune checkpoint inhibitor), recurrent or metastatic head and neck squamous cell carcinoma (platinum-eligible), renal cell carcinoma, biliary-tract cancer, hepatocellular carcinoma, or melanoma

-- Planned to receive FDA-approved immune checkpoint inhibitor regimen for treatment
+- Planned to receive an FDA-approved immune checkpoint inhibitor regimen for treatment

 - Measurable disease according to RECIST 1.1 criteria